Defect-Aware Physics-Based Compact Model for Ferroelectric nvCap: From TCAD Calibration to Circuit Co-Design: Conclusion

 \section{Conclusion}

 We propose a material-device-circuit co-design framework for developing a non-destructive read-out of \gls{nvcap}.
 This framework is based on experimental characterization of a bi-layer \gls{nvcap} device, kinetic Monte Carlo-based \gls{tcad} simulations and a physics-based compact model.
 The proposed compact model has the capacity to replicate the behavior of the \gls{nvcap} including the modeling of defect contributions to the capacitance hysteresis and leakage currents.
-It further allows to extract device variability to model process variability and mismatch.
+We conclude that interface defects can increase the sense margin due to better polarization screening, while bulk defects, particularly in the Al\textsubscript{2}O\textsubscript{3} interface layer, lower the sense margin due to increased leakage currents.
+Our framework further allows to extract device variability to model process variability and mismatch.
 These results are then applied to a memory circuit where sense margins are extracted based on variability and defect parameters.
 The defect-based modeling approach enables circuit designs that compensate for reliability and aging.
 This capability is essential for advanced storage and compute-in-memory applications where array size and endurance requirements challenge conventional design margins.
 By linking process and cycling-induced defects to circuit-level performance, this framework supports technology-circuit co-optimization from early process development through memory array design.